I am in the business of causing change… Causing you to cause change for yourself…

 Entropy: gradual decline into disorder.
 The opposite of what you want, the opposite of what you hoped for.

-Here is an article from the New York Magazine, written by a therapist.
 Her example may differ in subject-matter, but change is change is change… If you are stuck in a business you hate but is giving you a living… this article is for you.
-If you are stuck in a behavior you can’t change… this article for you too.
-If you are stuck not being able to move… like me, this article is for you too.
+Maybe you are stuck in a behavior you can’t change… this article for you too.
+Or you are stuck not being able to move… like me, this article is for you too.

 So, if you want a better future and it takes change… read this article… You’ll thank me for it.
 And if you are a student, you’re lucky.
 The more I learn the more I can help….